Oct 12, 2021

-This tutorial will show how to setup an FTP server on Ubuntu VPS.
-A vsftpd server will be used which is widely regarded as the quickest and most secure FTP server for UNIX-like systems out there.
+In this article, you are going to learn how to set up an FTP server on an Ubuntu VPS.
+We’ll be using a vsftpd server, which is widely regarded as the fastest and most secure FTP server for UNIX-like systems.

-First things first, let’s get our package updates before we proceed with the vsftpd daemon installation.
+- First of all, we’ll have to get our package updates before we proceed with the vsftpd installation.
 To begin, run the following command:

 sudo apt-get update

-Once that is out of the way, install the vsftpd daemon using the following command:
+- Once it’s done, install the vsftpd daemon using the command below:

 sudo apt-get install vsftpd